 I’ll never forget the day I walked into my house to see my husband standing in a pile of brick and drywall where my kitchen wall used to be.
 Sledgehammer in hand, he knocked a few more chunks of wall down as I yelled “what are you doing?!” over the bangs of the hammer.
 “Just a little kitchen remodel” he replied, nonchalantly, “great for resale” he added.
 And as much as I hate to admit it that my husband is right, there are certain home improvements that add value to your home, even by adding simple quartz countertops to your kitchen can increase the value of your home.

 According to the National Association of Home Builders (NAHB), 2013 showed steady improvement in the remodeling market that is predicted to continue throughout 2014.
-From minor updates like painting the exterior of the home, to more major undertakings like full kitchen remodels with a High end cabinet design or changing the siding, homeowners are giving their homes a freshening up at an increasing pace, Better Bathrooms & Kitchen have the better team and competitive prices for both small and big renovations.
+From minor updates like painting the exterior of the home, to more major undertakings like full kitchen remodels with a High end cabinet design or changing the siding, homeowners are giving their homes a freshening up at an increasing pace.

 Since I am a visual learner, I pulled together this infographic to highlight the home improvements that add value to your home, as well as the top features that buyers are looking for in their new house to help my clients in their “fixer-upper” endeavors.